DreymaR/BigBagKbdTrixPKL/PKL_eD/README_WIP.txt

 ; * Ligature output from deadkeys (dead strings - necessary for, e.g., Cmk[eD]-Jp which uses digraphs)
 ;     - Could do all DK and ligature tables with literals!?
 ; * Allow non-Tab whitespace in layout entries?!
-(Strip whitespace; to preserve it use {# } or }{# }{ in entries)
+(Strip whitespace; to preserve it use {# } or }{# }{ in entries) ;     - Today, tab+; comments are stripped in layout.ini but not in pkl.ini?
+Make this consistent!
+;     - Important: Leave escaped semicolon (`;) alone, even after whitespace!
+And document the need for escaping it!

 INFO: Some documentation notes.